codedbychavez/go-demo-api/README.md

 We may need a different docker files for production and development, so create two sub folders called `prod` and `dev` in the `compose` folder.

-Lets just focus a Dockerfile for dev:
+Lets just focus on a single Dockerfile for dev:

 Then create a `Dockerfile` in the dev folder: